CAPE ASSIST

 -

-A person can start feeling addicted after smoking only a few cigarettes or after smoking only for a few days.
-People who start smoking when they’re young have the hardest time quitting.
+A person can start feeling addicted after smoking only a few cigarettes or after smoking or vaping only for a few days.
+People who start smoking/vaping when they’re young have the hardest time quitting.

 -

-There are thousands of toxic chemicals in a cigarette or in vaping products.
-They affect the health of a person’s lungs, and some of them can cause cancer.
+There are thousands of toxic chemicals in cigarettes and in vaping products.
+They affect the health of a person’s lungs, and some of the chemicals can cause cancer.

 -